 \paragraph{Iteration count.} The bound $\Cba K \log \kappa$ on the number of iterations follows immediately from the value $K_{\max}$ stated in Proposition 2 of \cite{AsiCJJS21}, where we set $\lam_{\min} \gets \lams$ and $\eps \gets \ptot$.

 \paragraph{Line search oracle parameters.} The line search oracle is called in the implementation of Line 2 of Algorithm 4 in \cite{AsiCJJS21}.
 Our implementation follows the development of Appendix D.2.3 in \cite{AsiCJJS21}, which is a restatement of Proposition 2 in \cite{CarmonJJS21}.
 The bound $\Cba \log(\frac {R\kappa} r)$ on the number of calls to the oracle is immediate from the statement of Proposition 2.
-For the oracle parameter $\Delta = \frac r {\Cba}$, we note that the proof of Proposition 2 of \cite{CarmonJJS21} only requires that we obtain points at distance $O(r)$ from $\xsbxl$ given a choice of $\lam$, although it is stated as requiring a function error guarantee.
+For the oracle parameter $\Delta = \frac r {\Cba}$, we note that the proof of Proposition 2 of \cite{CarmonJJS21} only requires that we obtain points at distance at most $\frac{r}{17}$ from $\xsbxl$, although it is stated as requiring a function error guarantee.
 This is evident where the proof applies Lemma 3 of the same paper.

 \paragraph{Ball optimization oracle parameters.} The ball optimization oracle is called in the implementation of Line 5 of Algorithm 4 in \cite{AsiCJJS21}.
 In iteration $k$ of the algorithm, the error requirement is derived through the potential bound in Lemma 5 of \cite{AsiCJJS21}.
 More precisely, Lemma 5 shows that (following their notation), conditioned on all randomness through iteration $k$,